The launch of this program will begin Fall 2018. Applications for the Fall 2018 class are currently being accepted.

 Applicants must hold a bachelor’s degree in science or engineering.
 Applicants must have completed undergraduate level coursework in calculus, linear algebra, probability theory or statistics, and computer programming.

-The application requires a personal statement describing the student's background and specific interest in the CBM-MS program.
+The application requires a personal statement describing the student's background and specific interest in the CB-MS program.
 Applicants must submit the results of the General Graduate Record Examination.
 Applicants whose native language is not English must provide TOEFL exam scores.

 We seek applications from students with diverse undergraduate degrees and encourage applications from students who are from underrepresented groups, have disabilities, or are from disadvantaged backgrounds.
 (We recognize that some applicants may belong to more than one of these categories.)